Our top ten sundowner spots

 2. Sossusvlei, Namib-Naukluft National Park, Namibia

-3. Victoria Falls Zimbabwe (or Zambia)
+3. Victoria Falls, Zimbabwe (or Zambia)

 4. Ngorongoro Crater, Ngorongoro Conservation Area, Tanzania

-At the centre of the Ngorongoro Conservation Area lies the Crater – the largest intact caldera in the world – surrounded by a rim that rises 2,300 meters above the grasslands below.
+At the centre of the Ngorongoro Conservation Area lies the Ngorongoro Crater – the largest intact caldera in the world – surrounded by a rim that rises 2,300 metres above the grasslands below.
 Almost all Africa’s iconic animals, including the Big 5 and beyond, shelter in this geological cradle.
 Where better to appreciate the ancient geological forces that shaped East Africa than from the rim of a massive, extinct volcano?
 It’s a bit like stepping back in time to a lost world (but with readily available drinks).

 6. Chobe River, Chobe National Park, Botswana

 The Chobe River, the lifeblood of Chobe National Park, marks the border between Botswana and Namibia before its confluence with the Zambezi River to the east.
 A sundowner is, in theory, meant to be a relaxing experience, but the sense of anticipation as thirsty wildlife approaches the water’s edge in the day’s final moments adds another dimension to your sundowner.
+Watch from the comfort of many a lodge deck perched along the river, or head out on a river cruise as the last rays descend on the day.

 7. Lake Malawi, Malawi

 This magnificent viewpoint marks the border between the magical Makuleke Contractual Park and the Kruger National Park.
-Here the Luvuvhu River has carved a winding path through the sandstone to create a breathtaking gorge that is over 150 metres deep at some points.
-The views from the lookout point provide the perfect spot to ponder what life must have been like for the people of Africa’s ancient civilizations 900 years ago.
+Here, the Luvuvhu River has carved a winding path through the sandstone to create a breathtaking gorge that is over 150 metres deep at some points.
+The views from the lookout point provide the perfect spot to ponder what life must have been like for the people of Africa’s ancient civilisations 900 years ago.

 9. Luangwa River, South Luangwa, Zambia

 Life in the Luangwa Valley centres around the Luangwa River and the rich floodplains that spill over into the surrounding savannahs and woodlands.
-South Luangwa is the largest of the valley’s four national parks and is renowned for the enormous herds of elephants and buffalos that congregate along the riverbanks.
+South Luangwa is the largest of the valley’s four national parks and is renowned for the enormous herds of elephants and buffaloes that congregate along the riverbanks.
 After an adrenaline-tinged day of walking in Big 5 country, soaking your feet in the cool waters of the Luangwa River is the perfect way to decompress.

 To comment on this story: Login (or sign up) to our app here - it's a troll-free safe place 🙂.![]()